Adam-osc/minster/README.md

 - The current user must have read and write access to the Dorado server socket, and read and execute access to the target experiment's data directory.

 **Version Compatibility**
-- The versions of minknow-api and ont-pybasecall-client-lib python packages supplied in this flake were tested to work with MinKNOW Core version 6.2.8 and Dorado server version 7.2.8.
+- The versions of minknow-api and ont-pybasecall-client-lib python packages supplied in this flake were tested to work with MinKNOW Core version 6.2.8 and Dorado server version 7.6.8.
+- When running a different of Minknow Core or Dorado server modify the version of minknow-api and ont-pybasecall-client-lib in [flake.nix](./flake.nix).
+Ensure that the requested versions are provided by the relevant nix files.

 ## Running the program
 1. Enter a development shell with the necessary python dependencies using: